 Our wholly-owned subsidiary, Rainy River Energy, owns approximately 8 percent of ATC, a Wisconsin-based utility that owns and maintains electric transmission assets in parts of Wisconsin, Michigan, Minnesota and Illinois.
-ATC rates are based on a FERC-approved 12.2 percent return on common equity dedicated to utility plant.
+ATC rates are FERC-approved and are based on a 12.2 percent return on common equity dedicated to utility plant.
 We account for our investment in ATC under the equity method of accounting.
-As of September 30, 2014, our equity investment in ATC was \$120.7 million (\$114.6 million at December 31, 2013).
-In the first nine months of 2014, we invested \$3.1 million in ATC, and on October 30, 2014, we invested an additional \$0.8 million.
-We do not expect to make any additional investments in 2014.
+As of June 30, 2014, our equity investment in ATC was \$118.8 million (\$114.6 million at December 31, 2013).
+In the first six months of 2014, we invested \$2.3 million in ATC, and on July 30, 2014, we invested an additional \$0.8 million.
+We expect to make additional investments of approximately \$2.7 million in 2014 to maintain our current ownership of ATC.